-Micro-environment is a collection of variables and factors that affect the internal environment of an organization.
-These micro-environments are usually local and immediate, as opposed to the macro-environments which can be global or outside the company’s direct control.
+It is a collection of variables and factors that affect the immediate environment of a business organization.
+These micro-environments are usually local and immediate, as opposed to the macro-environments which can be global or outside the company’s direct control like the natural environment or political environment.

 What is a Microenvironment?